python-rope/pylsp-rope/README.md

 # pylsp-rope

-Extended refactoring capabilities for Python LSP Server using Rope.
+Extended refactoring capabilities for Python LSP Server using [Rope](https://github.com/python-rope/rope).

-This is a plugin for the [Python LSP Server](https://github.com/python-lsp/python-lsp-server).
+This is a plugin for [Python LSP Server](https://github.com/python-lsp/python-lsp-server).

 ## Installation